 How our appointment system works

-Self Help
+Self help

 Before you make an appointment to see the GP, consider the alternatives.
-The pharmacist behind the counter at your local chemist is highly trained in offering a wide range of services and may be able to give you the help you need, so you won’t have to spend time waiting for an appointment.
+The pharmacist behind the counter at your local chemist is highly trained in offering a wide range of services and may be able to give you the help you need, so you will not have to spend time waiting for an appointment.

 Under Pharmacy First, pharmacists can treat and prescribe medication for seven conditions.
 These are the conditions, and at what age, you can see the pharmacist about: